 What is a good season to visit this circuit?

-People mostly visit in the winters because it is easy and pleasant.
+People mostly visit in the winter because it is easy and pleasant.
 You can see snow, and oranges ripen in the lower areas.
 I am sure the colours are beautiful in the summer and monsoons, but rains can wash away the roads here at any point and you need to keep that in mind.
+You can also time with various major festivals of the communities such as the Reh Festival of Idu Mishmis in February and Solung Festival of Adis in September for a great ethnocultural experience.